-His practice seeks to push boundaries between visual media and social engagement, employing still and moving images, multimedia installations, placemaking, and sound-based performances as sites of contestation and testimony.
+His work seeks to push boundaries between visual media and socially-engaged practices, employing still and moving images, multimedia installations, placemaking, and sound-based performances as sites of contestation and testimony.

 While J. Paris’s ongoing Investigation explores the entanglements between stigmatised social experiences and contemporary built-environments.
 He is particularly interested in immersing modes of historiography: archiving through regenerative and hospitable notes.